-- duties and activities for the purpose of individual or collective representation of employees or other workers (whether as a union or non-union representative); - voluntary work for another employer or organisation (but they cannot carry out volunteer work for the employer); and - training;
+- work for the sole purpose of fulfilling their duties as a trustee or manager of an occupational pension scheme (excluding work as an independent trustee); - duties and activities for the purpose of individual or collective representation of employees or other workers (whether as a union or non-union representative); - voluntary work for another employer or organisation (but they cannot carry out volunteer work for the employer); and - training (subject to some restrictions).

-Furloughed company directors are also allowed to carry out particular duties to fulfil certain statutory obligations they owe to the company, to the extent that it is reasonable and necessary to do so (see "Are there are special considerations for company directors?" above).
+Furloughed company directors are also allowed to carry out particular duties to fulfil certain statutory obligations they owe to the company and to make claims under the Scheme and/or make salary payments to employees (see "Are there are special considerations for company directors?" above).
 Furloughed agency workers are not allowed to perform any work for, through or on behalf of the agency, including for the agency's clients.